 One of my favorite tools developed by Six Seconds is called the Emotoscope Feeling Chart.
 It has dozens of feelings – all variations of Sadness, Joy, Fear, and Anger – and then the message that each emotion is sending.
 For example, the other day, I was feeling overwhelmed by life.
 I was too busy and my head was swimming.
 I looked at the chart and under sad, I found overwhelmed.
 What was the purpose of that feeling?
 To let you know you need to prioritize.

 Just reading that was remarkably effective.
 Instead of trying to push the feeling aside, I listened to the emotion and prioritized, making a to-do list of what I needed to do and in what order – and then felt a lot better.
 It’s these simple steps that make our lives better – and make our emotions feel less like an annoyance and more like a resource.

-Download your copy of the Emotoscope Feeling Chart by clicking on the button below.
+Download your copy of the Emotoscope Feeling Chart by filling out this form: